 - Now, access the Design tab of the Ribbon, and from the Themes drop-down gallery choose any Theme.
 For this tutorial we choose Basis Theme, as shown highlighted in red within Figure 1.
 You can choose any other Theme as required.

 - Within the Home tab of the Ribbon, click the Layout button (highlighted in red within Figure 2) to access the Layout drop-down gallery, as shown in Figure 2.
 Now change the layout of the active slide to Picture with Caption, as shown highlighted in blue within Figure 2.

 Figure 2: Layout drop-down gallery

 - This changes the layout of your active slide to Picture with Caption, as shown in Figure 3.
-Click the Insert Picture from file icon (highlighted in red within Figure 3) within the Picture placeholder.
+Click the Pictures icon (highlighted in red within Figure 3) within the Picture placeholder.

 - This brings up the Insert Picture dialog box, as shown in Figure 4.
 Navigate to the folder where your pictures are located and select any picture you need, and click the Insert button, as shown highlighted in red within Figure 4.

 - This adds the selected picture to your active slide, as shown in Figure 5, below.
 Note that the appearance of your slide depends on the Theme you chose earlier in Step 2.
 You however are not limited to the default Picture with Caption layout.
 We will next create our own customized Picture Slide Layout.

 Figure 5: Picture inserted within the Picture placeholder

 - To create your own Picture Slide Layout, access the View tab of the Ribbon and click the Slide Master button, as shown highlighted in red within Figure 6.

 - This opens Slide Master View.
 In Figure 7, below you can see the Picture with Caption layout selected within the left pane (indicated by the orange highlight) and the same Picture with Caption layout can be seen within the Slide Area (highlighted in blue).